How to Calculate Shipping Costs For Your Business

 Goods transported across international borders must pay a tariff or tax.
 These Customs Duties, which are put in place to protect a country’s economy, can be paid by either the seller or the buyer.
 You can and should calculate these tariffs and taxes before you ship to gain full insight into your shipping costs.

-Not to be overlooked, shipping supplies can be a big part of your overall shipping costs.
-USPS does provide some free shipping materials for some levels of shipping, but even if those free resources work for you, you’ll likely need additional packing materials to keep your items safe.
+Not to be overlooked, packaging supplies can be a big part of your overall shipping costs.
+USPS does provide some free materials for some levels of shipping, but you’ll likely need to include additional packing materials to keep your items safe.

-Tip: To save money on shipping supplies and packaging, consider making bulk purchases of boxes, packing peanuts, air pillows, tape, etc. In addition, make sure your packages or boxes are the right size for your product.
-Leaving extra space in your boxes means you’ve spent more on a larger box than is necessary, your shipping costs will be higher thanks to the larger box, and you’ll need to use more packing materials to keep your items safe.
+Tip: To save money on supplies and packaging, consider making bulk purchases of supplies like boxes, packing peanuts, air pillows, tape, etc. In addition, make sure your packages or boxes are the right size for your product.
+Leaving extra space in your boxes means you’ve spent more on a larger box than is necessary.
+Your shipping costs will be higher thanks to the larger box, and you’ll need to use more packing materials to keep your items safe.

 Unexpected events